Frederic Church – America’s Painter and Activist

 As I write we are days away from the inauguration of a new president.
 The nation’s and all the state’s Capitol buildings are under threat by individuals.
 Shrapnel and festering wounds of five generations since the Civil War ended 160 years ago.
 Blinded by ignorance and arrogance these Americans chose to wield their arsenals in an anarchy of hate and fear.

-Church’s painting serves as a reminder that ultimately we need to face our collective past, our imperfect beginnings and egregious missteps.
+Church’s painting serves as a reminder that ultimately we need to face our collective past, our imperfect beginnings, and egregious missteps.
 Our nation under one banner is doomed if we allow ill sentiment to flourish.
 We must all be accountable – no denial or accepting the unacceptable.

 Landscape painter and environmentalist.
 The sublime power of nature.